Yes, but what time is it?

 If you want to understand the reason why the ecliptic is tilted, think of the Earth orbiting the Sun, with the Earth’s axis of rotation not upright relative to its orbit, as you might expect, but with the North Pole tilted 23½° towards Gemini.
-The direction stays the same as the Earth goes round the Sun, so that half a year later, when the Earth is on the other side, the North Pole is still pointing towards Gemini, but the Sun is in the other half of the sky so that pointing towards Gemini means that the North Pole is pointing away from the Sun.
+The direction stays the same as the Earth goes round the Sun, so that half a year later, when the Earth is on the other side, the North Pole is still pointing towards Gemini, but now the Sun is in the other half of the sky; so that pointing towards Gemini means that the North Pole is pointing away from the Sun.

 The effect of the obliquity

 This is embarrassing.
 When I started thinking about the variable length of the day, I very quickly worked out that the eccentricity of the orbit comes into it (I’ll describe that effect later).
 I was so pleased with myself that when the idea came up that the tilt of the Earth’s axis might have something to do with the length of the day as well, I didn’t even consider it.
 I had found a solution (this is true) and I thought that my solution was the whole of the answer (this is not true).